 Ski touring course program:

 Day 1 Meeting in Zakopane, equipment check and route planning.
 Crampons and ice axe practice.
-Warm-up skiing on best slopes around Zakopane.
+Warm-up skiing on the best slopes around Zakopane.

-Day 2 Workshops about avalanche awareness and rescue techniques.
-Ski touring day 1
+Day 2 Workshop about avalanche awareness and rescue techniques.
+Ski touring easy route.

 Day 4 Unguided hike down and return journey.